bradleyeckert/hermes/docs/mole.md

 ## Escape sequences

-`hermes` uses escape sequences to reserve characters for framing messages in UART streams.
+`mole` uses escape sequences to reserve characters for framing messages in UART streams.
 The most common ending on terminal input is a newline, `\n`, or 0x0A.
 The binary stream has its `\n` translated to 0x0B 0x00 when sent across a wire, reserving `\n` for the actual end-of-message.

-`hermes` messages begin with a character less than blank (<0x20) and end with `\n` (0x0A).
+`mole` messages begin with a character less than blank (<0x20) and end with `\n` (0x0A).
 Cooked terminal input can be directed elsewhere because it begins with (>0x1F).
 The underlying UART interface can buffer input until `\n` before sending it on.

 ## Language dependencies